pip-services/pip-services-docs/content/en/python/components/test/shutdown.md

     Random shutdown component that crashes the process using various methods.

-    The component is usually used for testing, but brave developers can try to use it in production to randomly crash microservices.
-    It follows the concept of "Chaos Monkey" popularized by Netflix.
 ---

 **Implemenst:** [IConfigurable](../../../commons/config/iconfigurable), [IOpenable](../../../commons/run/iopenable)

+### Description

+The Shutdown class allows you to create a random shutdown component that crashes the process using various methods.

+Important points

+- The component is usually used for testing, but it can also be used in production to randomly crash microservices.
+- It follows the concept of "Chaos Monkey" popularized by Netflix.

 #### Configuration parameters